-These 250,000 immigrants could face deportation
+Decision could spell deportation for these 250,000 immigrants

 Congress created TPS in 1990 as a form of humanitarian relief to help people who would face extreme hardship if forced to return to homelands devastated by armed conflict and natural disasters.
 Currently, about 437,000 people from 10 countries have TPS, according to the Congressional Research Service, but tens of thousands will lose that protection in the coming years.

-Salvadorans are just the latest group whose TPS designation could be on the chopping block.
+Salvadorans are just the latest group whose TPS designation is on the chopping block.

 Last month, the Trump administration announced that in July 2019, it would end TPS for more than 50,000 Haitians who sought refuge in the United States after a catastrophic earthquake hit that country in 2010.

-Note: This story has been updated to reflect Monday's decision and add more detail about why some experts and activists say fewer Salvadorans would be affected.